Sennheiser HD1 Wireless Headphones - Digital Trends | Digital Trends

-Experience crystal-clear sound with these over-ear wireless headphone from Sennheiser, discounted for a limited time.
+Experience crystal-clear sound with these over-ear wireless headphone from Sennheiser, discounted for a limited time during this online sales extravaganza.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.